cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 - Facetime
 - APFS
 - Handoff (iOS to Mac)
-- Bluetooth & Wi-Fi (via Broadcom adapter)
+- Bluetooth & Wi-Fi (via Broadcom adapter.
+Also works in UEFI and Clover.)
 - Unlock with Apple Watch
 - Airdrop (Mac to Mac and iOS to Mac)
 - AirPlay